 - Garnish: lemon curl

-Add all ingredients except the sparkling wine into a shaker with ice and shake until well-chilled.
+Add the gin, lemon juice and amaretto to a shaker with ice and shake until well-chilled.

 Top with the sparkling wine.